mikepan/GameEngineBook/text/03-LogicBricks.md

 ![Initial settings of the triathlon state system](../figures/Chapter3/Fig03-52.png "Initial settings of the triathlon state system")

 Although all the controllers and actuators are visible, the state 1 (Swim) is the only one that is part of the initial states.
 Therefore, any controllers from other states (for example, Bike and Run) will be disabled when the game starts.
 Indeed, sensors and actuators will only be active if the controller they are linked to are currently active.
-In our pseudo Logic Bricks, the actuator set to make the player float[md]a Location Constraint Actuator[md]will be disabled automatically once the state one (for example, Swim) is demoted.
+In our pseudo Logic Bricks, the actuator set to make the player float (a Location Constraint Actuator) will be disabled automatically once the state one (for example, Swim) is demoted.

 This is the simplest way of using states.
 It's not the only one, though.
 In more complex systems, the states don't need to be exclusive and will work more as individual components that you can turn on and off accordingly.
 One of the important aspects of this system is that from a controller of any state, you can completely rearrange the status of all the other states, turning them on or off.

 >**Artificial Intelligence and the State Machine**
 >
 >In the artificial intelligence literature, there are multiple techniques to deal with artificial behavior.
 The State Machine implementation in Blender is flexible enough to be used with your design, whatever you pick.
-Two of the most popular systems[md]Finite State Machine and Behavior Tree[md]can be implemented with the current features and the other variations might as well.
+Two of the most popular systems (Finite State Machine and Behavior Tree) can be implemented with the current features and the other variations might as well.
 The State system can also be accessed through the Python interface for a pure programming control.

 ## Sharing and Group Instancing <a id="Sharing_and_Group_Instancing"></a>

 The game engine centralizes the logic components at the object level.
 This is at the same time a curse and a blessing.
 On the positive side of things, you can set up each object as a unique, independent participant of your game.
 The down side comes when you need to reproduce a behavior, and when the last thing you need is unique objects.
 Sure, you can copy over Logic Bricks and properties, but this is hard to maintain and doesn't scale well for more complex files.
-Note that we are not talking about duplicated objects[md]those indeed share the same Logic Brick.
+Note that we are not talking about duplicated objects - those indeed share the same Logic Brick.
 We are looking at game objects that have different individual components but need to share part of each other's functionality.
 We need a compromise between both systems, and this is possible with group instancing and Logic Bricks cross-linking.

-Group instancing support in the game engine was added for the project Yo Frankie[md]a game demo project organized and developed by the Blender Foundation in 2008.
+Group instancing support in the game engine was added for the project Yo Frankie - a game demo project organized and developed by the Blender Foundation in 2008.
 For this particular project, they had to share the Logic Bricks between the NPC enemies (sheeps, rats, etc.) and a different set of Logic Bricks for the two main playable characters (Frankie and Momo).

 >**To Read More…**
 >
->To read about their specific implementation you can look at Campbell Barton's chapter in _The Blender GameKit, 2nd_Edition_: http://wiki.blender.org/index.php/Doc:2.4/Books/GameKit\_2/12.Yo\_Frankie!#Logic\_Sharing.
+>To read about their specific implementation you can look at Campbell Barton's chapter in _The Blender GameKit, 2nd_Edition_: http://wiki.blender.org/index.php/Doc:2.4/Books/GameKit_2/12.Yo_Frankie!#Logic_Sharing.

 The first and simplest usage of this feature is to replicate the same set of objects multiple times.
 Open the file _\Book\Chapter3\group\_instancing\_logic\_1.blend_.
 As you can see in Figure 3.53, here we have 10 copies of a system compound of balls and fountains.
 The balls will constantly roll inside the fountain and every once in a while the ball will get more of an impulse at the bottom of the fountain.